Resolution of neuropathies caused by bortezomib and its successor drugs

 Univ.-Prof. Dr. Hermann Einsele, MD

-Head of the Department of Internal Medicine II
+Professor and Chair of the Department of Internal Medicine II

 University Hospital Würzburg